The Final Lap

 Successfully cross the end-of-semester finish line!
 Open to all GW students, The Final Lap is designed to support student wellbeing prior to and during final exams.

-We'll be back with Final Lap programming from May 1st through May 12th, 2023.
+Our Final Lap programming will run from May 1st through May 12th, 2023.

 No need to register!